nixworks/public/news/2012/03/6/index.md

 ##### Japan
 ### [Japan's Securities and Exchange Surveillance Commission says that it will lodge criminal charges against Olympus Corporation as well as former advisers and executives over an accounting fraud. ](/news/2012/03/6/japan-s-securities-and-exchange-surveillance-commission-says-that-it-will-lodge-criminal-charges-against-olympus-corporation-as-well-as-form.md)
-_Context: Securities and Exchange Surveillance Commission, Japan, Olympus Corp_
+_Context: Olympus Corp, Japan, Securities and Exchange Surveillance Commission_

 ##### United States
 ### [Law enforcement agencies in the United States, United Kingdom and Ireland arrest alleged senior members of the computer hacking group Lulz Sec, including a member of the FBI. ](/news/2012/03/6/law-enforcement-agencies-in-the-united-states-united-kingdom-and-ireland-arrest-alleged-senior-members-of-the-computer-hacking-group-lulz-s.md)